 Dixie Martin Hollins died on Oct.
 6, 1962 at the age of 75.
 The school closed for half a day so as many students and staff as possible could attend his funeral service.
 Dixie M. Hollins has been directed by nine principals since its inception.

-Past HistoryFrom 1960 to 1981, Dixie continued to grow and reached its largest enrollment at just over 3,000 students.
-With the addition of Pinellas Park High School in the mid-70s and the opening of Osceola High School in 1981, The school's enrollment stabilized to around 2,100 to 2,300 students during the 1980s.
-Since then, the student population dropped and then stabilized again and today the school supports between 1,700 and 1,800 students yearly.Dixie's focus on vocational / career electives has shifted over the years to the more technical skills needed in a 21st Century workplace.
+Past HistoryFrom 1960 to 1981, Hollins High School continued to grow and reached its largest enrollment at just over 3,000 students.
+With the addition of Pinellas Park High School in the mid-70s and the opening of Osceola High School in 1981, the school's enrollment stabilized to around 2,100 to 2,300 students during the 1980s.
+Since then, the student population dropped and then stabilized again and today the school supports between 1,700 and 1,800 students yearly.Hollins High's focus on vocational / career electives has shifted over the years to the more technical skills needed in a 21st Century workplace.
 The emergence of new magnet / career programs has moved into a new age of growth and innovation.